Dark matter: an efficient catalyst for intermediate-mass-ratio-inspiral events: Merger time in DM minispikes

 is the orbital frequency.

-When the stellar mass black hole moves in the DM minispike, the orbit energy of it is converted into GW emission loss and dynamical friction loss.
-The energy balance equation is
+As the secondary compact object moves in the DM minispike, its orbital energy is lost due to GW radiation and the dynamical friction against the DM background.
+The equation of energy balance is